RealEphemeralEuphoria/SQLite-JsonPlayground/README.md

-# SQLite-JsonPlayground

 SQLite JSON Playground
 This repository serves as a playground for my experimenting with SQLite's JSON functionality, specifically focusing on the json_each and json_extract functions.
-It is designed to help me practice querying nested JSON data stored in SQLite and explore dynamic SQL workflows.
+It is dynamic SQL workflows.

 Features
 Dynamic JSON Queries: